If you were given the chance to design the conference room of your dreams, what would it look like?

 Maybe this is something you haven’t spent a lot of time thinking about.
 That’s okay; for the most part, the ideal conference room is one that emphasizes the conference, not the room.
 The design should facilitate using the space to connect, communicate and collaborate with others — not draw attention to itself.

 The design and layout of a conference room are important because it sets the framework for the work that takes place within it.
 If you’re running a company that values transparency, openness and inclusivity, you probably won’t feel served by a dark, windowless, wood-paneled conference room.

 An ideal conference room design should reflect the values and requirements of the company creating it.
-Most importantly, it needs to meet the physical and technological needs of the team members who will actually be using it.
+Most importantly, it needs to meet the physical and technological needs of the team members who will actually be using it — this include equipping your room with the right video conferencing system and giving your employees the tools they need to successfully collaborate.
 The characteristics of the space, fixtures and equipment it contains need to address visibility, acoustics, connectivity and accessibility for users.